matchayan/Spring2024_Distributed_Locking_with_ZooKeeper/README.md

       4. **Fast Configuration Updates**: Enables quick updates and synchronization of configuration across all nodes, ensuring that the entire system is operating on the most current settings.

 ### Docker: Containerization for Portability
+ - Docker is a containerization platform that simplifies the process of developing, deploying, and running applications
+ - It allows developers to package an application and its dependencies into a lightweight, portable container
+ - These containers can run consistently across different environments, ensuring that the application behaves the same way in development, testing, and production
+ - Docker provides a standardized way to encapsulate and distribute applications, making it easier to manage dependencies, streamline deployment, and enhance collaboration among development teams.

+ - The Dockerfile specifies the use of an official Python runtime as the base image, installs the Redis server, and copies the Python script and mock database file into the container.
+The resulting Docker image encapsulates the entire project, making it easily deployable and scalable.

+ - By using Docker, the project achieves portability and encapsulation, allowing developers to run the application in any environment with minimal setup.

 ## Docker implementation